Care & Treatment

 Sometimes, a device or intervention is needed to treat UI.
 Some of these include:

 - Pessarys.
-These are small devices inserted into the vagina for women who have a “dropped” bladder or uterus.
+These are small devices inserted into the vagina for women who have a “dropped” or prolapsed bladder or uterus.
 They work by supporting the bladder muscle and preventing urine leakage.
 There are different kinds of pessaries, so your healthcare provider or specialist will work with you to find the best fit.
+A pessary may or may not affect urinary leakage, depending on your situation.

 - Nerve stimulators.
 These devices are implanted under the skin like pacemakers.
-They send painless electrical pulses to nerves that control the bladder muscle to treat urge incontinence.
+They send painless electrical pulses to spinal cord nerves that control the bladder muscle to treat urge incontinence.

 - Tibial nerve stimulation.
 For this device, a small electrode is placed on the skin above the ankle and used to stimulate a nerve to help with UI.
 This requires a number of sessions to get a full effect.